The present trend is towards the development of material removal processes that employ primarily non-mechanical energy.

 This machining process is the same as USM, the only difference is the Liquid media used, CUSM uses chemicals like hydrofluoric acid instead of water used in USM.

-This change in phenomena helps to improve metal removing rate and overall surface finishing in general.
+This change in phenomena helps to improve metal removal rate and overall surface finishing in general.

 The four main elements of this process parameters are–